djaodjin/djaodjin-extended-templates/README.md

 Release Notes
 =============

+0.2.7

+  * adds view that rebuilds css files from .scss

 0.2.5

   * compatibles with Django3

-0.1.9

-  * Switches HTML to PDF rendering dependency from xml2pdf to WeasyPrint
-  * Python 3.6 compatibility